Announcements

 • Contribute to a positive atmosphere in the classroom, team building activities, problem-based learning sessions that promotes optimal, respectful, and interactive learning.

 • Full engagement and attention in all workshops, meetings, and panels.
-No utilizing phones or computers for non-PREP notes or work.
+No utilizing phones or computers for non-Pathway Program notes or work.

 • Recognize limitations and seek help when in situations where expertise, knowledge, or level of experience is inadequate to manage the situation.